linux-system-roles/network/README.md

 For slaves, the `slave_type` and `master` properties must be set.
 Note that slaves should not have `ip` settings.

-The `master` refers to the `name` of a profile in the ansible Playbook.
+The `master` refers to the `name` of a profile in the Ansible playbook.
 It is neither an interface-name nor a connection-id of NetworkManager.

 - For `NetworkManager`, `master` corresponds to the `connection.uuid`